 Cantors lead the congregation in singing and chant the Responsorial Psalm and Gospel Acclamation at Mass.
 It is a most important and dignified ministry.
 Training is provided, and includes a mentoring program.
 It is preferable that a cantor be at least of high school age.
 Contact Anne Marie McCarthy at Annemarie.firstname.lastname@example.org for more information.

 Extraordinary Ministers of Holy Communion

 St. Patrick’s Guitar Group is open to anyone with a desire to help enhance the Liturgy by singing and/or playing an instrument and it doesn’t have to be a guitar.
 An intimate knowledge of music, while certainly helpful is not needed.
-Practice is held Thursday evenings for about an hour starting at 7:30 and we sing at Mass twice a month, typically alternating between the 5 PM Saturday vigil and 10:30 AM Sunday morning.
-Contact Tony Basilio at email@example.com for more information.
+Practice is held on Saturday mornings for about an hour and we sing at Mass twice a month, typically alternating between the 5 PM Saturday vigil and 10:30 AM Sunday morning.
+Contact Tony Basilio at firstname.lastname@example.org for more information.